boxyhq/website/docs/jackson/deploy/npm-library.md

 ### Request Access Token

 Requests an `access_token` by passing the authorization `code` from the previous step along with other authentication details.
-The redirect URL will contain `code` and `state` as query strings.

 <Tabs>
 <TabItem value="01" label="Request" default>